stevenvachon/urlobj/README.md

 When `skipEmpties` is `true`, empty query data such as `?var=` and `&=` will be excluded.
 Its default value is `false`.

 ### normalizeDirs(dirArray, leadingSlash)
-Resolves dot segments (`"../"`, `"./"`) in a directory Array. `leadingSlash` denotes that the path is absolute and not relative.
+Resolves dot segments (`"../"`, `"./"`) in a directory Array and returns a new Array (within an Object). `leadingSlash` denotes that the path is absolute and not relative.
 This method will attempt to resolve to a root.
 If none is found, the parent-most dot segment will remain.

 Examples **using Strings instead of Arrays**: